 Local experience can make a meaningful difference.
 A skilled back injury lawyer should be familiar with Los Angeles courts, judges, filing procedures, and the strategies insurers commonly use in California.

-With over 50 years of experience serving Los Angeles and communities throughout the state, our firm combines local insight with the resources needed to handle complex back injury claims effectively.
+With over 50 years of experience serving Los Angeles and communities throughout the state, our firm combines local insight with the resources needed to handle complex back injury claims.

 Are they prepared to take your case to trial?

-Some firms focus on quick settlements, even when offers don’t reflect the lasting impact of a back injury.
-Strong results are more likely when insurance companies know your lawyer is fully prepared to go to court.
+Some firms focus on quick settlements, even when offers may not reflect the lasting impact of a back injury.
+Outcomes can be influenced when insurance companies know your lawyer is fully prepared to go to court.

-At Jacoby & Meyers, we prepare every back injury case as if it will be decided by a jury, ensuring your rights are protected whether your case resolves through settlement or proceeds to trial.
+At Jacoby & Meyers, we prepare every back injury case as if it will be decided by a jury, so your case is positioned for resolution through settlement or trial.

 How Jacoby & Meyers Prepares Serious Back Injury Cases for Settlement or Trial

 We are not a volume-based “settlement mill.”
-Every back injury case we handle is prepared as if it will be decided by a jury, often prompting insurers to negotiate more fairly.
+Every back injury case we handle is prepared as if it will be decided by a jury, which can strengthen our position during negotiations.

 Our preparation includes:

 - Immediate investigation.
-We act quickly to secure video footage, witness statements, accident data, and physical evidence before it disappears.
+We act promptly to secure video footage, witness statements, accident data, and physical evidence before it disappears.

 - Medical coordination.
 We help ensure your injuries are evaluated and documented by specialists who understand spinal and back trauma.

 - Life-care and financial planning.
-We work with medical and financial experts to calculate the true long-term cost of your injury, not just today’s bills, but future care and lost earning capacity.
+We work with medical and financial experts to assess the long-term cost of your injury, including future care and potential lost earning capacity.

 - Strategic settlement demands.
-Our demands are supported by evidence and expert analysis, clearly outlining the risks insurers face if they choose litigation.
+Our demands are supported by evidence and expert analysis, outlining the legal and factual basis for the claim.

 - Full trial readiness.
-If a fair settlement isn’t offered, we are prepared to file a lawsuit and present your case to a jury.
+If a fair settlement cannot be reached, we are prepared to file a lawsuit and present your case to a jury.

 Client Testimonials